juanpoch/PortSwigger_Academy/File_Upload/4_Web_shell_upload_via_extension_blacklist_bypass.md

     AddType application/x-httpd-php .php
   ```
  This file modifies the server's configuration to treat files with the `.any` extension as PHP scripts.
-- For IIS servers, we could replace the `web.config` configuration file:
+- For IIS servers, we could upload the `web.config` configuration file:
   ```text
   <staticContent>
     <mimeMap fileExtension=".json" mimeType="application/json" />